 Good: Large saloon from Hyundai similar in size to a BMW 5 Series.
-Petrol only with a 3.8-litre V6.
+Elegant and understated.
+Well equipped and refined.
+Five-year/unlimited mileage warranty.

 Bad: In the UK only for ‘selected buyers'.
 Badge snobbery.
 Large-car depreciation.
 Thirsty petrol engine.

 Good: Stylish and good quality interior.
 Roomier and more mature than its predecessor.
 Very refined for a small car.
 Handles well and good to drive.

 Bad: Perhaps lacks the character of some of its rivals.